-Above: Terry Musket, center, a retired Army master sergeant who is working as an Army contractor in Irae. spent part of his two-weeks' leave at the Edelweiss Lodge in Garmisch, Germany, with, from left, wife Jane and their children, William, 6; Eva, 9; Anna, 11; and Grace, 14.
-Below: Nick and Titlary Chobot, who are senior airmen with the 435th Services Squadron at Ramstein Air Base, Germany, said they found the resort a relaxing place to spend time after returning from Iraq. said he would share his experiences with them.
-"Absolutely I'll be telling my soldiers about it." he said.
-Nick and Tiffieny Chobot, who are married and both are senior sirmen with the 435th Services Squadron at Ramutein Air Base, Germany, also were pleasantly surprised when they arrived at the Edelweise after a four-month deployment in Iraq.
-"It's very nice, very relaxing," Tiffany Chobot said.
-"We tho it would be smaller."
-More information about R&R and block-leave eligibility can be found at worse edebusisslade
+TOS BY CHARLE COON TENS and D Above: Terry Musket, center, a retired Army master sergeant who is working as an Army contractor in Iraq, spent part of his two-weeks' leave at the Edelweiss Lodge in Garmisch, Germany, with, from left, wife Jane and their children, William, 6; Eva, 9; Anna, 11; and Grace, 14.
+Below: Nick and Titlany Chobot, who are senior airmon with the 435th Services Squadron at Ramstein Air Base, Germany, said they found the resort a relaxing place to spend time after returning from lraq.

+es with them.
+"Absolutely I'll be telling my soldiers about it," he said.
+Nick and Tiffany Chobot, who are married and both are senior simmen with the 435th Services Squadron at Ramstein Air Base, Germany, also were pleasantly surprised when they arrived at the Edelweiss after a four-month "It's very nice, very relaxing," More information about R&R and block-leave eligibility can be